hoangduytranuk/blender_manual/blender_docs/manual/editors/graph_editor/channels.rst

    This allows you to move top-level channels up/down :kbd:`Shift-PageUp`, :kbd:`Shift-PageDown`, or directly to the top/bottom :kbd:`Shift-Ctrl-PageUp`, :kbd:`Shift-Ctrl-PageDown`.
 Revive Disabled F-Curves
-   Clears "disabled" tag from all F-Curves to get broken F-Curves working again.
+   Clears "disabled" tag from all F-curves to get broken F-curves working again.